vanya-vasya/website-4-bird/RETURN_URL_CHANGE_NOTICE.md

 ## 🎯 Why This Change Might Have Been Requested

 ### Possible Reason #1: Simplify Configuration
-If Networx merchant dashboard already has return URL set to `/api/webhooks/networx`, this change makes the code match the dashboard configuration.
+If Secure-Processor merchant dashboard already has return URL set to `/api/webhooks/secure-processor`, this change makes the code match the dashboard configuration.

 ### Possible Reason #2: Testing/Debugging
 Using the webhook endpoint as return URL makes it easier to see webhook responses during testing.